DeBaise-ECE-218/final-project/README.md

 Date submitted for review: 03/09/2024

 ### Behavior
-Reads input from user adjusted potentiometers to determin the percentage of red, green, and blue light to emit from the led strip.
-Reads light level via LDR sensor to determin how much dimming shoukd be applied to the led strip based on natural light.
-PIR sensor detrmins if the room is occupied, and deactivates the led strip if unoccupied.
-Naturl light level and RGB levels displayed on LCD display
+Reads input from user adjusted potentiometers to determine the percentage of red, green, and blue light to emit from the led strip.
+Reads light level via LDR sensor to determine how much dimming shoukd be applied to the led strip based on natural light.
+PIR sensor determines if the room is occupied, and deactivates the led strip if unoccupied.
+Natural light level and RGB levels displayed on LCD display.

 ### Modules
-- arduino: Facilitates communication between the NUCLEO Board and the Arduino Micro
+- arduino: Facilitates communication between the NUCLEO Board and the Arduino Micro (written from scratch)
-- display: Initializes the LCD display
+- display: Initializes the LCD display (copied from textbook and previous projects)
-- interface: Prints relevant info to the LCD display
+- interface: Prints relevant info to the LCD display (based on textbook)
-- leds: No current use (functianlity is now perfromed by the Arduino Micro)
+- leds: No current use (functionality is now performed by the Arduino Micro) (Arduino code is from scratch and uses Neopixel library)
-- motion: Initializes and determins room occupancy
+- motion: Initializes and determines room occupancy (based on textbook)
-- sensors: Initializes and reads RGB potentiometers and LDR sensor
+- sensors: Initializes and reads RGB potentiometers and LDR sensor (written from scratch)

 ### Hardware
 - 1 NUCLEO-F429ZI Microcontroller - Com Pin D10